Hanan-codes/Breast-Cancer-Wisconsin-Diagnostic-/README.md

 ## Installation
 Python 3.8 is used in this project
-The code should run with no issues using Python versions 3.* <br /> There should be nnecessary libraries to run the code here beyond the Anaconda distribution of Python <br />
+The code should run with no issues using Python versions 3.* <br /> ,there should be no necessary libraries to run the code here beyond the Anaconda distribution of Python <br />
 ## Motivation
 October is Breast Cancer Awareness Month, people all over the world show their support for everyone affected by breast cancer.
 I choose to Analyze the Breast Cancer Wisconsin (Diagnostic) Data Set for my Data Scientist Nano-degree project using CRISP-DM process.
 ## CRISP-DM process